pgaxatte/cloud-workshops/day2/02_ansible_deploy_app.rst

         [web_server]
         web1 ansible_host=XX.XX.XX.XX

-        [project1:children]
-        database_server
-        web_server

-        [project1:vars]
-        ansible_user=XXXXX
+        [all:vars]
+        ansible_user=ubuntu

-When you will execute a playbook against this inventory, it will compute every groups and variables dynamically : that way, you machine *db1*, as part of group *database_server*, is also part of the group *project1*, and then will benefit from the *project1* specific variables.
+When you will execute a playbook against this inventory, it will compute every groups and variables dynamically : that way, you machine *db1*, as part of group *database_server*, is also part of the group *all*, and then will benefit from the *all* specific variables.
 Adding a new machine in the *database_server* group will make it also benefit from the same variables.

 .. note::